tidepool-org/command-line-data-tools/README.md

     --length <length>      Number of contiguous days, regardless of data.
 Default is 1 day.
     --min <min>            Minimum number of events per day to be a qualifying day.
 Default is 1 event.
     --days <days>          Minimum number of days with <min> events.
 Default is 1 day.
-    --gap <gap>            Maximum gap of unqualifying days in <length> contiguous days.
+    --gap <gap>            Maximum gap of days without data in <length> contiguous days.
 Default is 1 day.
     -v, --verbose          Verbose output.
     -d, --debug            Debugging logging.
     --report <report>      Add a line to a report file summarizing results.